 Who Was Ronald McNair?

-Born in South Carolina in 1950, Ronald became an MIT-trained physicist who specialized in laser research before joining NASA in the late 1970s.
+Ronald McNair was an MIT-trained physicist who specialized in laser research before joining NASA in the late 1970s.
 In February 1984, he became just the second African American to reach space, serving as a mission specialist aboard the Space Shuttle Challenger.
 On January 28, 1986, he was one of the seven crew members killed when the Challenger shockingly exploded 73 seconds after liftoff.

 In early 1985, McNair was tapped for the STS-51L mission of the Space Shuttle Challenger, an undertaking that would draw media attention for its selection of teacher Christa McAuliffe as a civilian payload specialist.
 McNair was tasked with controlling Challenger's robotic arm to release and retrieve a satellite to observe Halley's Comet.